platform-experience/serviceportal-best-practice/README.md

 ## Controller as Syntax

-  The Controllers as Syntax was introduced in Angular 1.2.
+  The Controllers as Syntax was introduced in AngularJS 1.2.
 Use this syntax instead of `$scope` inside your controller.
 Why Controller as?

    * it is a common and best practice
    * removes scope inheritance issues
    * eliminates having to inject `$scope` as a dependency
-   * `$scope` is phased out in Angular 2 and beyond
+   * `$scope` is phased out in Angular

   Every time you create a new widget the platform provides this syntax for you by default, which is nice.